This is a statutory part of the PCC’s role, and performance in this area is continually monitored.

-This consultation is currently ongoing, and relates to how the PCC proposes to fulfil his duties and work with others to effectively tackle drug abuse in West Mercia.
-You can view the draft drugs strategy here, or take part in the consultation here.
+This consultation relates to how the PCC proposes to fulfil his duties and work with others to effectively tackle drug abuse in West Mercia.
+You can view the draft drugs strategy here.
+The summary report will be published in due course.

 Budget Consultation (17th December 2018- 20th January 2019)

 This publication consultation was to enable people to comment on the PCC’s proposal to increase officer numbers, and to increase the council tax precept.